mickaelrebeau/Results-Summary-Frontend-Mentor/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Results Summary Component

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [Results Summary Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV/hub).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents